Ever wanted to construct and customise your own hybrid football bet using different markets from the same match? Now you can!

 By incorporating several different football match markets (corners, cards, goals etc.) into one single selection, customers can design and tailor their own multi-part bets, which are priced and made available to back immediately by the bookmakers.

-To help you build your customised bets as a more informed bettor, we’ve compiled a useful list of statistics from the latest Premier League fixtures.
+To help you build your customised bets as a more informed bettor, we’ve compiled a useful list of statistics for use in the upcoming Premier League TV matches.

 Check them out below!

 Keep up to date with FST’s latest Premier League predictions, betting tips and special offers on our dedicated page here.

 12:30 – BT Sport 1 / BT Sport Ultimate

 - Southampton are winless in their last eight home Premier League games against Manchester United (W0 D3 L5) since winning 1-0 in August 2003.

 - In all competitions, Manchester United have won more away games at St. Mary’s against Southampton than any other side (10 wins).